DavidAnson/vscode-markdownlint/README.md

 }
 ```

 File paths referenced by `extends` from user settings are resolved relative to the user's home directory (ex: `%USERPROFILE%` on Windows or `$HOME` on macOS/Linux).
+File paths referenced by `extends` from workspace settings are resolved relative to the workspace folder.

 Configuration locations have the following precedence (in decreasing order):